April 21 2020 – Gergana Damyanova

 There are five categories that we have found the most important and most concerning when it comes to the environmental impact of the industry:

-Water usage - a single tee consumes 2,500 leters of water to be made.
+A single tee consumes 2,500 leters of water to be made.
 A pair of jeans consumers 9,000 leters - the same amount a person drinks in 12 years!
 With water being one of our most precious resources, these quantities are vast.
 How does this happen?
 The truth is that cotton is a very, very thirsty crop.
 It requires a lot of water to grow.
 And then the dyeing process requires more water on top of that, which leads us to:

-Water pollution - as much as 20% of water pollution comes from textile treatment and dyeing.
+As much as 20% of water pollution comes from textile treatment and dyeing.
 This makes the textile industry the second largest polluter of clean water globally.
 However, the industry does not only impact water.
 Soil is another victim due to the usage of:

-Pesticides - unfortunately fashion has been ambitiously competing with agriculture when it comes using pesticides.
+Unfortunately, fashion has been ambitiously competing with agriculture when it comes using pesticides.
 More pesticides are used in the production of cotton than any other crop.
 These chemical products are not only poisonous to the soil on which cotton is grown, rendering it useless for growing other cops, but to the field workers as well.

 Air pollution is another element to be touched by the industry.
 Synthetic fibres like polyester make for 60% of world's fibre demand.
 In their production nutrious oxide is released in the air - a gas which is 300 times more damaging than CO2.

-Waste - last but not least, after all the resources that have gone in the production of clothes, on average we tend to dispose of them really quickly!
+Last but not least, after all the resources that have gone in the production of clothes, on average we tend to dispose of them really quickly!
 The average garment is worn only 7 times!
 This results in that globally, the equivalent of one garbage truck of clothes is thrown away every second.
 In the UK alone, 1 million tonnes of textiles are sent to landfills each year.